 I’m unsure at this point if we have the ability to significantly evolve our behavior of how we live on this planet.
 I am convinced that if we are to succeed, it will require us to fundamentally re-define what we see, and treat, as sacred.

 All my interests and skills seem to be colliding together in the artworks I make now, with these questions in mind.
-They are perhaps an eccentric blend of history, natural science, Wunderkammer, fine craft, and devotional art from the past.
+They are perhaps an eccentric blend of natural science, Wunderkammer, environmental philosophy, and the long history of devotional art.
 They are expressions of both wonder and grief.

 The writer and naturalist Helen MacDonald has said: "We need to communicate the value of things, so that more of us might fight to save them."
 Using techniques refined for centuries by artists across the world, I try with these works to convey the sense of an encounter with something sublime...something of immeasurable value.
 Perhaps the beings found in these reliquaries and shrines, and the tree of life they represent, will someday be revered as the marvels they are.